 Adult woman spraying plants in garden to protect from diseases

-Yes, they do but there are some guidelines to follow before spraying your plants with your concoctions of soap and water.
+Yes, they work, but there are some guidelines to follow before spraying your plants with your concoctions of soap and water.

 So what is a good organic insecticide?
 A good question…the insecticidal soaps found in local and big-box nurseries do work but they should be applied correctly or you will wind up damaging your plants or not removing these pests at all.